Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/introduction.rst

 You also have the choice of creating a *Linked Duplicate* rather than a *Duplicate*;
 this is called a deep link.
 This will create a new object with **all** of its data linked to the original object.
-If you modify one of the linked objects in *Edit mode*, all linked copies are modified.
+If you modify one of the linked objects in *Edit Mode*, all linked copies are modified.
 Transform properties (object data-blocks) still remain copies, not links, so you still can rotate, scale, and move freely without affecting the other copy.
 Reference Expl. :ref:`Duplicate Example <expl-object-link-duplicate>` for the discussions below.